 Living Out Their Natural Life

-You have raised this helpless bird since it was a day old, you named it, nursed it through sickness, posted photos of her on Facebook….it’s no surprise many chicken owners are no more able to kill their chickens than they would be able to kill their dog.
+You have raised this helpless bird since it was a day old, you named it, nursed it through sickness, posted photos of her on Facebook….it’s no surprise many chicken owners are not able to eat their birds.
 So what is it like to have aging hens?

 Your older girls will teach your younger girls about flock life.
 If you are able to increase your flock with younger chickens, you will find the older ladies will “train” the babies.
-My older girls have trained the younger ones to come back from free ranging when I rattle the food bin and to excitedly greet me when I come into the yard.
+My older girls have trained the younger ones to come back from free ranging when I rattle the food bin.
+They have shown the new birds to excitedly greet me when I come into the yard.
 Younger hens will learn by example how to build a nest, how to roost at night, how to interact as a flock member.
 I have found that senior hens are far from being pushed aside old ladies, even our rooster respects them!

 Just like humans, your aging ladies will slow down.
 They will spend more time lounging in the sun than foraging in the woods, more time enjoying a leisurely dust bath than building the perfect nest.
 This can be a plus on the side of keeping aging hens.
 Anyone who has spent time relaxing in the yard watching their flock knows how entertaining chickens can be.
 The old girls aren’t foraging to the far corners of the yard, they stick much closer to home where it’s easier for you to enjoy them.
 They are more likely to hang out with you, or quietly sit on your lap…content to soak in the sunshine and leave the heavy digging to the young’uns.

-But what are the challenges of keeping older hens?
 First off, they don’t move as fast as they used to.
-Predator proofing is important to keep them safe, and supervising free ranging (or employing a rooster) is a good idea.
+Predator proofing is important to keep them safe.
+Supervising free ranging (or employing a rooster) is a good idea.

 They might have problems reaching high roosts.
 Be sure you have a roost or two that is lower, or add a ladder to help them get up.

 Two common diseases found in older chickens are Marek’s and lymphoid leukosis.
 Both can cause tumors and are generally fatal.
 Many chickens are vaccinated against Marek’s disease as chicks, but unfortunately, the vaccine wears off after a few years.
-As their organs fail, they can also be susceptible to water belly, which is also fatal.
+As their organs fail, they can also be susceptible to water belly.
 Click here to read more about water belly

 Their molting can take longer and be more stressful on them.
 The aging reproductive systems often suffer from complications as well.
 Their bodies want to still be producing eggs, but the factory is only open part time.
 Sometimes, this can result in odd or misshapen eggs or egg binding.
 Salpingitis is an infection in the oviduct that generally only effects hens over two years old.
 The symptoms of Salpingitis are hard to detect in it’s early, treatable stages so this is generally a fatal condition.